AjayrajSingh/topaz/examples/test/driver_example_mod/README.md

 mod), run the following:

 ```
-$ fx set [x64|arm64] --available topaz/bundles/buildbot
+$ fx set core.[chromebook-][x64|arm64] --with //topaz/examples/test/driver_example_mod:driver_example_mod_tests --with //topaz/bundles:buildbot
 ```

 This will include the package and its dependencies with the topaz build when you run

 ```
+$ fx build
-$ fx full-build
+$ fx serve
 ```

 ## Testing

-You can run these tests using the following command (so long as you've included `//topaz/packages/examples/tests` as one of the packages for your build):
+You can then run these tests using the following command:

 ```
 $ fx run-test driver_example_mod_tests